On the nonorientable four-ball genus of torus knots: Involutive obstruction and genus bounds from the unoriented link Floer TQFT

 \end{thm}

 \begin{rem} For oriented link cobordisms, the notion of disoriented cobordism is equivalent to the notion of decorated cobordism in \cite{juhasz2016cobordisms} and \cite{zemke2019link}.
-It is known \cite[Remark 4.15]{gong2020non} that the cobordism maps from Zemke's oriented link Floer TQFT induce the cobordism maps from Fan's unoriented link Floer TQFT under truncation for such cobordisms. \end{rem}
+This equivalence is a little subtle.
+The decoration in a decorated cobordism with underlying surface $\Sigma$ is an embedded $1$-manifold in $\Sigma$ whose boundary is required to be disjoint from the basepoints on the link.
+On the other hand, we have that the decoration in a disoriented cobordism is required to coincide with the basepoints on the link.
+Nevertheless, there is a notion of compatibility between disoriented and decorated orientable link cobordisms~\cite[Remark 4.14]{gong2021non} and it is known that the cobordism maps from Zemke's oriented link Floer TQFT induce the cobordism maps from Fan's unoriented link Floer TQFT under truncation for appropriate compatible cobordisms~\cite[Remark 4.15]{gong2021non}. \end{rem}

 For later use, we will give some trivial examples of disoriented cobordisms for which Fan's cobordism maps can be easily computed. \begin{exmp} Consider the unknot $U$, made into a disoriented knot $\mathcal{U}$ by choosing one $\p$ point and one $\q$ point.
 Performing a nonorientable band move on $U$ with normal Euler number $\pm 1$ gives two nonorientable cobordisms $\mathcal{S}_{\pm}$ from $\mathcal{U}$ to $\mathcal{U}$.
 From the $\delta$-grading shift formula (see \cite[Proposition 7.2.5]{fan2019unoriented}), we see that the grading shifts of $F_{\mathcal{S}_+}$ and $F_{\mathcal{S}_-}$ are $0$ and $-1$, respectively.
-Now, from the fact that the cobordism maps $F_{\mathcal{S}_{\pm}}$ induced by $\mathcal{S}_{\pm}$ become quasi-isomorphisms after localizing by $U^{-1}$ (which follows directly from \cite[Proposition 5.4]{gong2020non}), we get
+Now, from the fact that the cobordism maps $F_{\mathcal{S}_{\pm}}$ induced by $\mathcal{S}_{\pm}$ become quasi-isomorphisms after localizing by $U^{-1}$ (which follows directly from \cite[Proposition 5.4]{gong2021non}), we get

 \end{exmp}

 In this section, we will use not only (disoriented) cobordisms in $S^3 \times I$, but also cobordisms in $B^4$.
 They can be seen as disoriented cobodisms from a nontrivial link to the empty link, or from the empty link to a nontrivial link.
 To define cobordism maps for such cobordisms, given a disoriented cobordism $(S,a)$ in $B^4$, we choose any $p$ in the interior of $a$ and its sufficiently small neighborhood $N(p)$ in $B^4$, so that $S\cap N(p)$ is a boundary-parallel disk in $B^4$ and $a\cap N(p)$ is a properly embedded arc on $S\cap N(p)$.
 We then consider $(S\backslash N(p),a\backslash N(p))$, which is now a disoriented cobordism in $S^3\times I$, from some disoriented link $L$ to the unknot.
 Then the map $F_{(S,a)}$ induced by $(S,a)$ can be naturally defined as the disoriented cobordism map $F_{(S\backslash N(p),a\backslash N(p))}$ induced by the punctured cobordism $(S\backslash N(p),a\backslash N(p))$ by \Cref{fansthm}.
 We can similarly define the opposite-direction cobordism map $F_{(-S,a)}$.
 Note that this definition is compatible with the birth/death maps of unknots in Zemke's oriented link Floer TQFT.